adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #11 Thinking about using FIGMA someway to make the UI better.

 #12 Learning about FIGMA on YouTube and thinking about starting Google UX Cert.

+#13 Going to try make some descent progress tomorrow on the APP.